Snow

 awilhelm3687@sdsu.edu

 Alyssa Wilhelm is pursuing an MS degree in Applied Mathematics at San Diego State University.
-Project: Modeling the risk of infection of COVID-19 upon exposure to infected individual.
+Project: Modeling innate immune responses against to SARS-Cov-2 infections.

 Undergradaute Students